alexandair/entra-powershell-docs/docs/conceptual/entra-powershell-best-practices.md

 You can also use the aliases `AppId` or `ApplicationId` instead of `ClientId`.

-## Consent and authorization
+## Security

-Apply the following best practices for consent and authorization in your app:
+Apply the following consent and authorization best practices in your app to enhance security:

 - **Apply least privilege**: Grant users and apps only the lowest privileged permission they require to call the Microsoft Entra resource.
 Choose the least privileged permissions.
 For example, if the app reads only the profile of the currently signed-in user, grant `User.Read` instead of `User.ReadBasic.All`.
 For a full list of permissions, see [permissions reference][permissions-ref].